Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You never know when a moment and a few sincere words can have an impact on a life.  "
+> "The greatest value of a picture is when it forces us to notice what we never expected to see."
-> — **Zig Ziglar**
+> — **John Tukey**

 ---